+Tell us about your assignment at Elfa.
+What were your main tasks?
 My role at Elfa has been broad, with many parallel tasks – everything from evolving brand identity to building environments on their web platform, implementing data and developing new content.

+How long have you been an on-site consultant at Elfa?
 I’ve worked with Elfa since 2017 to varying degrees.
 Under certain – more demanding – periods, I’ve had a full-time role as part of their team.

+How did it happen that Elfa needed a consultant?
 Previously, Elfa had a digital brand specialist who left the company.
 They needed someone with similar competency who could step in at short notice and ensure the daily work flow continued without interruption.

+What’s best about working on site with a client?
 There isn’t anything more valuable for me than the possibility of working on site.
 The channels of information are clearer, meaning you avoid related misunderstandings and frustration.
 It allows you to focus on finding faster solutions.
 Another clear plus is that I can provide the client with a valuable inside-and-outside perspective.
 Personally, I think it’s also great to meet all the people involved in an organisation who can supply me with new insights and knowledge.
 It’s simply a win-win situation.

 Jonas Brolin Hjortsberg is a front-end developer at KAN and recently added strength to E.ON’s inhouse team, on site.

+How did it happen that E.ON needed a consultant?
 Over the spring and fall, E.ON wished to carry out a major update of both their CMS and web services.
 This sometimes involved, for example, taking web services previously aimed at private persons and adapting them for companies and organisations.

+What is the major difference compared to working from KAN’s offices?
 E.ON is a large organisation that works with Agile in different Scrum teams, which allows the entire organisation work together.
 KAN is smaller and we work a bit tighter and more flexibly between different specialist areas.